Why are there brown patches or bare spots in my lawn?

 What is a pre-emergent?

 Pre-emergent is applied to the lawn to stop the germination of weed seeds and kill weed seedlings.
 It’s effective for around 90 days, but be careful - too much pre-emergent can damage your grass.
-Pre-emergent makes no differentiation between wanted seeds (flowers or fescue) and weed seeds.
-It is important, therefore, to notify us if you plan to seed your lawn.
+Pre-emergent makes no differentiation between wanted seeds (flowers or grass seed) and weed seeds.

 How much watering do I need to do?